-Although a minimum reinforcement, often referred to as distribution steel, primary reinforcement resistance is provided to uniformly distribute the load over long intervals above temperature and shrinkage stresses.
+Although a minimum reinforcement referred to as distribution steel, primary reinforcement resistance is provided to uniformly distribute the load over long intervals above temperature and shrinkage stresses.

-Generally, the size of the slab is 4 meters, however the length of 1 side is 4 meters and the size of different sides is more than 4 meters hence it satisfies the above equation.
+Generally, the size of the slab is 4 meters, however, the length of 1 side is 4 meters and the size of another side is more than 4 meters hence it satisfies the above equation.

-The principle reinforcement is provided within the short term and the distribution reinforcement is supplied in the long run.
+The principle reinforcement is provided within the short run and the distribution reinforcement is supplied in the long run.